smruthi33/-Set-up-SPSS-Modeler-on-Watson-Studio-with-DB2-Warehouse-connection./README.md

 * [Object Storage Service Instance](https://console.bluemix.net/catalog/services/cloud-object-storage) from the IBM Cloud catalog
 * [Watson Studio Service Instance](https://console.bluemix.net/catalog/services/watson-studio) from the IBM Cloud catalog
 * [DB2 Warehouse Service Instance](https://cloud.ibm.com/catalog/services/db2-warehouse) from the IBM Cloud catalog
+* For this tutorial, we will be using Titanic Dataset from Kaggle which can be found here- https://www.kaggle.com/c/titanic/data.
+Once you download, the dataset, unzip the file onto your local file system.

 ## Estimated time